The Euclidean distance degree of one-parameter anchored multiview varieties: Introduction

 \section{Introduction}

-One of the most impactful applications of algebraic geometry is in computer vision.
-This has led to the development of what is now known as \emph{algebraic vision}.
-A featured problem in this area is to determine the number of critical points of the triangulation and, more generally, the multiview triangulation problem in multiple view geometry~\cite{Hartley-Zisserman-book-multiple-view-geometry}.
-This amounts to minimizing the Euclidean distance function to an algebraic set known as the (affine) multiview variety.
-Recent work by Duff and Rydell introduced an extensive catalogue of multiview varieties motivated by new vision applications.
+One of the most impactful applications of algebraic geometry is in computer vision, leading to the development of the field now known as \emph{algebraic vision}.
+A featured problem in this area is to determine the number of critical points \jose{arising in} triangulation and, more generally, \jose{in multiview triangulation} in multiple view geometry (see~\cite{Hartley-Zisserman-book-multiple-view-geometry} for a textbook reference). \jose{This amounts to minimizing a least squares reprojection error, and is mathematically framed as minimizing the squared Euclidean distance function to an algebraic set known as the (affine) multiview variety.} Recent work by Duff and Rydell introduced an extensive catalogue of multiview varieties motivated by reconstruction applications \cite{Faugeras-version-1,HartleySchaffalitzky,Wolf, LongKanade} and \jose{recent} theoretical advances \cite{breiding2024line,BRST2023-line-view,Ito_Miura_Ueda_2020,rydell2024projectionshigherdimensionalsubspaces,Rydell_2023_ICCV}.
 In turn, this led to questions and conjectures on the Euclidean distance degrees for these models.
 In this article, we prove two of these conjectures {using a new result on the ED degree of curves in products of projective spaces}.

 Our paper is structured as follows.
 In \Cref{s:preliminaries} we provide the necessary preliminaries for the tools we use to prove our main results.
 We also highlight prior work in the algebraic vision community to put our results into context and address some of the subtleties in the proofs.
-In \Cref{s:multiview-curves} we prove a general statement on the Euclidean distance degree of the multiview variety of rational curves of arbitrary degree.
-In~\Cref{s:ed-degree-conjectures} we have the main application of our result: strengthening the catalogue theorem \cite[Theorem 3.3]{duff-rydel-2024metricmultiviewgeometry} of Duff-Rydell by settling their conjectures on one-dimensional multiview varieties.
-In \Cref{s:conclusion} we conclude with a brief discussion on future~directions.
+In \Cref{s:multiview-curves} we prove a general statement on the Euclidean distance degree of the {multiview variety of a rational curve of arbitrary degree}. {In~\Cref{s:ed-degree-conjectures} we have the main application of our result: settling the conjectures \cite[Conjecture 7.4.5 and Conjecture 7.4.6]{duff-rydel-2024metricmultiviewgeometry} of Duff--Rydell on one-dimensional multiview varieties.} \jose{In \Cref{sec:One-parameterFamilies} we apply \Cref{corollary:n-2-is-enough} to determine the ED degree of a class of one-parameter families of lines in the Grassmannian.} In \Cref{s:conclusion} we conclude with a brief discussion on future~directions.